 Open fires are an inefficient type of heating system (producing little heat for the amount of fuel used), and contribute to indoor air pollution.

 Unflued gas heaters produce carbon monoxide, carbon dioxide and nitrogen dioxide, which can be hazardous to health.
 Unflued gas heaters also produce a lot of moisture, which can exacerbate mould growth in homes.

 Any intervention that makes a house warmer, drier or safer has the potential to improve health.
 Making houses warmer through insulation and heating systems can improve both mental health and physical health (particularly cardiovascular and respiratory health) .
 New Zealand studies have shown that insulating homes and improving heating reduced coughs and colds, and the number of sick days [10,12].

 Young children and older people are particularly vulnerable to the effects of poor housing, as they spend proportionally more time indoors.

 Children and infants are also more susceptible to indoor air pollutants.
 Children are still growing and developing, and have immature immune systems.
 They also inhale a larger dose of air per unit of body mass at a given level of activity than adults .

-Read more about populations more at risk from environmental hazards on the 'who is more at risk' webpage.
+Read more about populations more at risk from environmental hazards on the 'who is more vulnerable' webpage.

 1. Baker MG, McDonald A, Zhang J, Howden-Chapman P. 2013.
 Infectious Diseases Attributable to Household Crowding in New Zealand: A systematic review and burden of disease estimate.
 Wellington: He Kainga Oranga/ Housing and Health Research Programme, University of Otago.
 Available online: http://www.healthyhousing.org.nz/publications